-GVM is rich in wildlife habitats and the fauna that inhabit them.
+Glacier View Meadows is rich in wildlife habitats and the fauna that inhabit them.
 We have predators and prey, nocturnal and diurnal species, mammals, reptiles, amphibians, birds, fish and yes, insects.
-Some are elegant to watch such as the local deer and their fawns that frolic in the spring.
-Some elicit fear from people such as snakes, mountain lions, and bears.
+Some are elegant to watch, such as the local deer and their fawns that frolic in the spring.
+Others elicit fear from people, like snakes, mountain lions, and bears.

-As mentioned earlier it is against the law for pets to harass wildlife.
+Many of us who move to a mountain terrain love our dogs and our cats.
+Before they learn better, many of them love to go after the local deer and small critters.
+It’s also against the law for pets to harass wildlife.
 These links show the Larimer County regulations on pets.
 It includes information on dogs chasing wildlife and how to report such incidents – Wildlife Harassment and Larimer County Animal Planning.

 Keep your cameras and notebooks ready!
 Sightings of wildlife are everyday events for those of us lucky enough to live here!